-Although the rivers around Gloucester offer great swimming holes, sometimes it’s the facilities of this swimming pool complex that you crave.
+Although the rivers around Gloucester offer great swimming holes, sometimes it’s the facilities of the Gloucester Olympic Pool Complex that you crave.
 You’ll love the Olympic-sized 50 metre lap pool, 15 metre wading pool with water feature and shade cover, toilets, change rooms, kiosk, first aid room, shady areas, picnic facilities and a fenced children’s play area.
 This is summertime swimming at its easiest, the grassy area features free electric barbecues and a gazebo that’s perfect for parties or the extended family.
-But don’t tell the kids about the free wi-fi… keep that for your own Instagram moments!

 If you’re looking to avoid the poolside crowds and prefer to swim where the platypus play, then the many rivers around the Gloucester region are perfect:

 The Barrington River is one of the largest rivers in the Manning River catchment, being fed by high-altitude wetlands in Barrington Tops plus other smaller tributaries coming down from the plateau.
 The river descends 1,370 metres over its 93 km before ending where it meets the Gloucester River at Gloucester.

 A short drive from Gloucester takes you to some public riverside spots on the Barrington River with space for picnics, swimming holes for cooling off and calm flat water for lazing about on a rubber ring.

 For easy summertime swimming in the Barrington River, try:

 - Barrington Reserve next to the Barrington Bridge on Thunderbolts Way

 - The Quarry river reserve for public river access at the end of Dundee Rd (off Bowman Farm Rd, Barrington)

 - Rocky Crossingriver reserveon Barrington West Road (off Thunderbolts Way)